Waddington Basecamp - Ski mountaineering in the Waddington Range

 - Guylines for tent

 - Sleeping Mats (closed cell foam plus air mattress for insulation and redundancy)

 - Pee bottle (recommended)

 - Lunch/snacks for 9 days of ski mountaineering (Breakfast and dinners provided)

 - Large bowl

 - Drinking mug with lid

-All of your trip gear including the above must fit in your daypack and a 90L duffle bag.
+We have limited space in the helicopter, so all of your trip gear including the above must fit in your daypack and a 90L duffle bag.
 Your lunches/snacks/drinks should fit within a 40L rubbermaid or equivalent.